Your Guide to World Environment Day 2019

 - SAVE ENERGY: Turn off lights and electronics when you’re not using them, swap to efficient lightbulbs, hot water systems and air conditioning units.

 - CLEAN GREEN: Ditch those toxic chemical cleaning products for natural alternatives.
-If you need a helping hand, check out my top cleaning tips for a non-toxic household
+If you need a helping hand, check out my top cleaning tips for a non-toxic household.

 - REDUCE, REUSE, RECYCLE: You’ve heard it all before ladies and gents, but recycle your trash, compost your food scraps, and stop buying things you don’t need!